-- 15. All NHS organisations and local authorities which provide social care must have a Senior Information Risk Owner (SIRO).
+- 14. All NHS organisations and local authorities which provide social care must have a Senior Information Risk Owner (SIRO).
 The SIRO is a member of the Corporate Leadership Team; is responsible for managing information risk in the Council and chairs the Information Governance Board.
 The SIRO: - fosters a culture for protecting and using information within the Council - ensures information governance compliance with legislation and Council policies - provides a focal point for managing information risks and incidents - prepares an annual information risk assessment for the Council - gives strategic direction to the work of the Data Protection Officer (DPO)

-Caldicott Guardians
+Caldicott Guardian

-- 16. All NHS organisations and local authorities which provide social care must have a Caldicott Guardian.
-Within the Council, both Adult's Social Care and Children's Social Care has a Caldicott Guardian. - 17.
+- 15. All NHS organisations and local authorities which provide social care must have a Caldicott Guardian.
+Within the Council, there is a Caldicott Guardian with responsibility for both Adult's Social Care and Children's Social Care.
+The Caldicott Guardian is supported in their work by two deputies. - 16.
 A Caldicott Guardian is a senior person responsible for protecting the confidentiality of people's health and care information.
 They also make sure the personal information is used properly, in a way which is compliant with the law and consistent with Caldicott Principles (general principles of information governance designed to be used by all NHS organisations with access to patient / service user information).